-- \leadsto Go back to the channeled spectrum set-up.
+\leadsto Go back to the channeled spectrum set-up.
 Put the studied sample between crossed polarizer and analyzer, with its neutral axes at 45° from the polarizer axis.
-To make the observations easier, perform the alignment so that one neutral axis of the sample is vertical. - · Incline slightly the sample so that the incident beam has a small angle with the entrance face.
-What is the consequence on the channeled spectrum? - \rightarrow Rotate the sample by 90°.
+To make the observations easier, perform the alignment so that one neutral axis of the sample is vertical.

+- 5. NON-NORMAL INCIDENT ILLUMINATION ON A BIREFRINGENT SAMPL - ~ Incline slightly the sample so that the incident beam has a small angle with the entrance face.
+What is the consequence on the channeled spectrum? - Q15 Drawing help from the index surface of an uniaxal medium, makes the relation between a sample rotation and the path difference between both polarisation projection explicit.
+In which case the wider the incident angle the larger the path difference due to the plate? - \rightarrow Rotate the sample by 90°.
 The other neutral axis is vertical.
-Follow the same procedure and note the consequence on the channeled spectrum.
+Follow the same procedure and note the consequence on the channeled spectrum. - Q16 Can we learn from the experimental observation around which axe the sample rotation is carried out ?
+Is it possible to determine which one is the slow/fast axis?